Dalbergia armata

-Dalbergia armata (Hluhluwe creeper) is a scrambling, deciduous species of legume that is native to subtropical to temperate regions of southeastern Africa.
+Dalbergia armata is a species of flowering plant in the legume family, Fabaceae..
+It is sometimes referred to by the common names Thorny Rope, Hluhluwe creeper or Hluhluwe Creeper.
+It is a scrambling, deciduous plant that is native to subtropical to temperate regions of southeastern Africa.
 The robust, woody liana or small tree is armed with strong spines on the main stem and branches.
 It occurs sparsely or commonly in forest, bush, riparian fringes and in wooded ravines.
 It is sometimes employed as a bonsai subject, and it can be propagated from either seed or cuttings.

 Range

 It occurs widely in coastal, montane or riparian forests of southern Tanzania, Mozambique, Eswatini and eastern South Africa.
 In South Africa it is present in the Eastern Cape, KwaZulu-Natal, Mpumalanga and Limpopo provinces.
 The Hluhluwe River is named after this species, due to its prevalence on the banks of the river.
 The species is virtually confined to White’s Tongaland-Pondoland centre of endemism.

 Description

 Their thick (up to 15 cm) and 10 to 30 m long ropes have sturdy, sideways-directed spines which may grow in clusters, and encircle the stems.
 The spines which are up to 10 cm long, hook onto adjacent vegetation to direct the plant towards the canopy.
 The bark is dark greyish brown.

 The alternate leaves are up to 8 cm long, finely compound and are bluish green on their upper surfaces.
 The 21 to 41 oblong leaflets (i.e. 10 to 20 pairs plus terminal) have a sub-opposite or alternate arrangement.
 The leaflets close in overcast weather, and the foliage is popular with browsing animals.